 EMA developed a web-based customer reporting tool that enables customers to extract reports (pdf and MS Excel) each month as soon as each period closes.
 Customers pull detailed reports for telecommunications and desktop service requests, employee detail reports, and summary reports by organization and division.
 Customers use these reports to verify charges, support their internal budget processes, and monitor services against agreements and internal funding.

-In order to improve integration between operational asset management and billing functions, EMA has developed Service Order Management (SOM), a Remedy application that links Remedy workflow with business management functions.
-This system enables us to coordinate moves, adds, and changes performed by the Service Desk(s) with billing activities.
-It enables customers to manage the their services and accounts, including requests for In/Out processing of employees and contractors; assignment of billing codes; management and financial approvals; and coordination of service desk activities (tickets and change requests) with customer billing statements.
+In order to improve integration between operational asset management and billing functions, EMA developed Service Order Management (SOM), a Remedy application that links Remedy workflow with business management functions.
+This system enabled us to coordinate moves, adds, and changes performed by the Service Desk(s) with billing activities.
+It enabled customers to manage their services and accounts, including requests for In/Out processing of employees and contractors; assignment of billing codes; management and financial approvals; and coordination of service desk activities (tickets and change requests) with customer billing statements.

-When the Remedy implementation stalled, EMA was tasked with managing the Remedy implementation for the OCIO's IT Services operations.
+When the installation of key modules within Remedy was delayed, EMA was tasked with managing the Remedy implementation for the OCIO's IT Services operations.
 EMA hired several senior Remedy developers who quickly identified key areas where development would add functionality, improve technician response time, and improve manageability of IT assets.
 EMA was responsible for integrating operational and business management rules.
-As a result of our efforts, confidence in the system has grown and the system is becoming a key operations tool.
+As a result of our efforts, confidence in the system increased and the system became a key operations tool.

 Transportation Administrative Service Center (TASC)